 Robert E. Roberts, PhD (Sep 5, 1943 – Oct 14, 2013)

 We instituted Community Building at Chattanooga Endeavors in 1996 with Robert E. Roberts, PhD.
-Bob’s pioneering work at Project Return NOLA demonstrated the unique value of providing helping services in the context of Community Building.
+Bob’s pioneering work at Project Return demonstrated the unique value of providing helping services in the context of Community Building.

 Bob introduced many groups to Community Building.
 However, only a few were able to implement it.
 And Chattanooga Endeavors alone was able to sustain it.